Code-Institute-Submissions/SpookySpool/README.md

 3. Commit the changes using the ```git commit -m "changes made"``` command.
 4. Push these changes to the remote repository using the ```git push``` command.

-To publish a live version of the side I used GitHub Pages, here are the steps I took:
+To publish a live version of the site I used Heroku, here are the steps I took:
 1. Go to the remote repository at [https://github.com/SDGreen/TotalTarot](https://github.com/SDGreen/TotalTarot)
 2. Click "Settings"
 3. Scroll to "GitHub Pages", select a publishing source (master branch in the drop-down menu)
 4. The site is now published at [https://sdgreen.github.io/TotalTarot/](https://sdgreen.github.io/TotalTarot/)

 ### How to run Spooky Spool's website code locally:
+#### Setting up the code:
 1. Go to: [https://github.com/SDGreen/SpookySpool](https://github.com/SDGreen/SpookySpool)
 2. Click the "Code" button next to the "Gitpod" button which will have a dropdown including "Clone with HTTPS", "Open with GitHub Desktop" & "Download ZIP"
 3. To clone the repository using HTTPS, under "Clone with HTTPS", click the copy to clipboard icon.
 To clone the repository using an SSH key, including a certificate issued by your organization's SSH certificate authority, click Use SSH, then click the copy to clipboard icon.
 4. Open Git Bash.
 5. Change the current working directory to the location where you want the cloned directory to be made.
 6. Type `git clone`, and then paste the URL you copied in Step 2 (https://github.com/SDGreen/SpookySpool.git).
+7. Install the requirments by typing `pip3 install -r requirements.txt` in your CLI
+#### Creating a database:
+1. Create or login to a [MongoDB](https://www.mongodb.com/) account.
+2. Add a new cluster.
+3. create a new database which will have these three collections:
+    * users
+    * genres
+    * movies
+4. Populate your genres collection with genre objects, making sure they have the following key value pairs:
+    * genre_name: string
+5. Populate your movie collection with movie objects, making sure they have the following key value pairs:
+    * title: string
+    * tagline: string
+    * description: string
+    * runtime: string
+    * rating: string
+    * metascore: string
+    * year: string
+    * actors: array (of strings)
+    * languages: array (of strings)
+    * directors: array (of strings)
+    * img_url: string
+    * imdb_url: string
+    * genre: array (of ObjectIds relating to the relevant genre_name in the genres collection)

 ## Credits
 ### Media